-Prerequisite(s): BHHS-100 Corequisite(s): none
+Prerequisite(s): BHHS-100

 BHHS 260 Group Process

 This course introduces students to the basic concepts of group dynamics and group work in the human service field.
 Students will study such topics as leadership, group dynamics, group theory, ethics, diversity in groups, and group development.
 Note: This course meets one the MHRT Community Requirement - Group process.